Bachelor of Pharmacy (Honours)

 Pharmacists are the medicine experts in a multidisciplinary healthcare team.
 With new therapeutic developments and expanding clinical roles, pharmacists have more career options than ever before, in settings across:

-Graduates of the UniSA Bachelor of Pharmacy (Honours) can apply for provisional registration with the Pharmacy Board of Australia, however to become a registered pharmacist, you’ll need to undertake the Pharmacy Intern Training Program (ITP) at UniSA or another accredited Pharmacy ITP.
+Graduates of the UniSA Bachelor of Pharmacy (Honours) can apply for provisional registration with the Pharmacy Board of Australia.
+To become a registered pharmacist, you’ll need to undertake the Pharmacy Intern Training Program (ITP) through UniSA or another accredited Pharmacy ITP.

 1Australian Government National Skills Commission Employment Projections 2021